-Individual Courses - Students who cancel their enrollment with the school within five (5) business days of original date of enrollment AND HAVE NOT YET BEGUN THEIR COURSE OF STUDY are entitled to a refund of tuition and fees paid except a 30% cancellation charge based on the price of the course or program enrolled in, or \$150-whichever is smaller.
+Individual Courses - Students who cancel their enrollment with the school within five (5) business days of original date of enrollment AND HAVE NOT YET BEGUN THEIR COURSE OF STUDY are entitled to a refund of tuition and fees paid except a cancellation charge of \$150 per course.
 Students who withdraw after beginning their course of study will receive no refund for any classes they have begun.
-Classes that have not been started are subject to a 30% cancellation charge based on the price of the course or program enrolled in.
+Students who have been enrolled in a course beyond five business days are not entitled to any refund, regardless of the progress or lack thereof.

-Full Program Students (Limited or Journeyman Program) - Students who cancel their enrollment with the school within five (5) business days of original date of enrollment AND HAVE NOT YET BEGUN THEIR COURSE OF STUDY are entitled to a refund of tuition and fees paid except \$250.
+Full Program Students (Limited or Journeyman Program) - Students who cancel their enrollment with the school within five (5) business days of original date of enrollment AND HAVE NOT YET BEGUN THEIR COURSE OF STUDY are entitled to a refund of tuition and fees paid except a cancellation charge of 10% of the tuition paid.
 Students who withdraw after beginning their course of study will receive no refund for any classes they have begun.
 Students who have been enrolled in a program beyond 30 days are not entitled to any refund, regardless of the progress or lack thereof.